permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 To ensure proper functionality, these models must have the following characteristics:

-- **Transferable and Verifiable:** Operates smoothly across systems and environments, with verifiable origins certified by the central PDP.
+- **Transferable and Verifiable:** Operates smoothly across systems and environments, with verifiable origins certified by the `Authorization Server`.

 - **Versionable and Immutable:** Ensures integrity, auditability, and backward compatibility for secure and reliable operations.